flamestream/taction/README.md

 * Fairly customizable with little requirement
   * A full layout can be made with a single JSON file.
 If images or custom font is wanted, they can be grouped into a bundle file for simple distribution.

+Download links can found at the [releases page](https://github.com/flamestream/taction/releases).

 ## Known Minimum Requirement

 * Touch device